NUbots/NUbots/modules/input/AudioInput/README.md

 AudioInput opens the default audio input device at its highest available sample rate, 16-bit depth and however many channels are available.
-During this initialisation it emits a `messages::SoundChunkSettings` to notify other modules of the format of upcoming sound chunks: the sample rate, number of channels and number of samples that will be present in each chunk.
+During this initialisation it emits a `message::SoundChunkSettings` to notify other modules of the format of upcoming sound chunks: the sample rate, number of channels and number of samples that will be present in each chunk.

-Once running, the module regularly emits buffers of audio samples in `messages::SoundChunk` objects.
+Once running, the module regularly emits buffers of audio samples in `message::SoundChunk` objects.
 The number of chunks to emit per second is set by the `CHUNKS_PER_SECOND` constant, which is currently set to 100 (producing 100 10ms chunks per second).